9 January 1917 German Crown Council meeting: Meeting

-Senior figures in the German army and navy met on 8 January to confirm their agreement that they would seek to persuade Wilhelm to implement unrestricted submarine warfare the following day.
+Senior figures in the German army and navy met on 8 January to agree that they would seek to persuade Wilhelm to implement unrestricted submarine warfare the following day.
 On 9 January, before the Crown Council session, Bethmann Hollweg met with Paul von Hindenburg, chief of the German General Staff, and Erich Ludendorff, the first quartermaster general, the effective heads of the German military, to discuss the policy.
 Bethmann Hollweg spoke with them for about an hour to make his argument that the policy should not be implemented but was unsuccessful in changing their minds.

 The Crown Council began at 18.00 and was presided over by Wilhelm.
 It was attended by Bethmann Hollweg; Hindenburg; Ludendorff; the chief of the German Imperial Naval Cabinet, Georg Alexander von Müller; the head of the German Imperial Admiralty Staff, Henning von Holtzendorff; the Chief of the civil cabinet, Rudolf von Valentini; and the chief of the military cabinet, Moriz von Lyncker.
 The group stood around a large table, upon which Wilhelm leaned.

 Hindenburg and Holtzendorff spoke in favour of the policy.
 Bethmann Hollweg spoke against it stating that "we must reckon, however, on the entry of America into the war, her help will consist of the delivery of food to England, financial assistance, the supply of aeroplanes and a force of volunteers".
 To this Hindenburg retorted that "we are already prepared to deal with that.
 The chances of the submarine operations are more favourable than they are likely to be again.
 We can and must begin them".
 He also considered his army could deal with any declaration of war by neutral Denmark or the Netherlands as a result of the policy and dismissed Bethmann Hollweg's suggestion that long-neutral Switzerland might join the war.

-Von Holtzendorff stated that his staff considered that the U-boats could sink up around 600,000 tons of Allied shipping a month if the policy was in place.
-He thought that this would "bring Britain to her knees within five months".
-The army and navy advice was that unrestricted submarine warfare would eliminate Britain from the war within 4-6 months, rendering any impact from the US joining the war moot.
+Von Holtzendorff stated that his staff considered that the U-boats could sink up around 600,000 tons of Allied shipping a month if the policy was in place and thought that this would "bring Britain to her knees".
+The army and navy advice was that unrestricted submarine warfare would eliminate Britain from the war within 4-6 months, rendering any impact from the United States joining the war moot.
 Wilhelm quoted from a newspaper article by a German industrialist that supported unrestricted submarine warfare.